Monolith (building): History

-demolition of the old building on Gusi Hajiyev Street (now - Azerbaijan Avenue) and on the Kommunisticheskaya Street (now - Istiglaliyyat) began and the preparation of the construction site there began.
-On the third stage, the demolition of another old two-storey building above Kommunisticheskaya Street, located opposite the Ismailiyya Palace, began, consequently and the construction of the "Monolith" on that site.
+demolition of the old building on Husi Hajiyev Street (now - Azerbaijan Avenue) and on the Kommunisticheskaya Street (now - Istiglaliyyat) began and the preparation of the construction site there began.
+During the third stage, the demolition of another old two-story building above Kommunisticheskaya Street, located opposite the Ismayiliyya Palace, began, and, subsequently, the construction of the "Monolith" on that site.

-Until 1940, all construction works on the building were completed, including the roof.
+By 1940, all construction works of the building were completed, including the roof.
 The RosPhoto archive contains a photograph of the building taken by V. Shevtsov and dated with October 1940.
-The externally completed Monolith is also present on the war photographs of June 1941.
+The externally completed Monolith was also present in war photographs of June 1941.
 After the war, the interior decoration of the building was completed.

 A large photograph of "Monolith" hung in the A. V. Shchusev Museum of Architecture in Moscow as an example of domestic urban planning.

 In 2001, "Monolith" by the order of the Cabinet of Ministers of the Republic of Azerbaijan No. 132 was included in the list of objects protected by the state and declared an architectural monument of history and culture of local importance.